gchq/Gaffer/example/example-graph/src/main/resources/example/gettingstarted/14/walkthrough.md

 Edges must have the following:
 - source - this is the type of object that will be used as the source vertex in your graph.
 The value here is just a string similar to a property type (it could actually be the same type as a property type).
 - destination - similar to source, it can either be the same or a different type.
 - directed - we need to tell Gaffer if the edge is directed or undirected.
-The easiest way to currently do that is to create a type called "true", "false" and define that type in the Data Type schema as being a boolean with a filter function to check the boolean is true or false
+The easiest way to currently do that is to create a type called "true", "false" and define that type in the Data Type schema as being a boolean with a filter predicate to check the boolean is true or false

 Entities must have a vertex field - again this is similar to the source and destination fields on an Edge.